Sanglorian/orcus/Orcus Monsters - current.md

 > **Weak Point**
 > When an enemy scores a critical hit on the archvillain, the archvillain suffers an additional 20 damage.
 > ⋇	**Thunderball** (standard, refresh 5, 6) ● **Thunder**
-> Far burst 1 within 10; +19 vs Reflex; 3d6+8 thunder damage, and the target is knocked prone and dazed stunned until the start of the archvillain’s next turn.
+> Far burst 1 within 10; +19 vs Reflex; 3d6+8 thunder damage, and the target is knocked prone and stunned until the start of the archvillain’s next turn.
 > **Second Phase** (reaction, encounter)
 > When the archvillain is reduced to 0 hit points or lower: The archvillain heals 190 hit points and any of their powers that originally required a standard action now require a move action.